StructuralNeurobiologyLab/SyConn/syconn/analysis/Tasks.md

     * [x] Celltype query support in lower and upper
     * [x] Replace placeholder text in segment query
 - [x] Time fetching and computation operations (synaptic filtering, skeleton/mesh retrieval, page splitting)
-- [ ] Optimize synaptic partner property
 - [x] Serve precomputed volume source (on flask-async/quart/tornado)
+- [x] Optimize synaptic partner property
+    - [x] Start with getting the indices of the syn partners and reduce all the property arrays based on these indices; then use the mask and sort by the syn areas
+- [x] Modify the index page (include a background maybe)
+    - [x] Add a dropdown for selecting the dataset and/or properties to filter from
+- [x] Move static data to the server (e.g. SyConnBackend, KnossosDatasets, .npy files)
+- [x] Use supervisord and nginx load balancer to run the server (multi-process)
+- [x] Use ProcessPoolExecutor for parallelizing the segmentation; ProcessPoolExecutor cannot entirely be used (currently both multithreading and multiprocessing is used)
-- [ ] Suppress typescript property map (or use segment properties precomputed)
+- [x] Suppress typescript property map (or use segment properties precomputed)
-- [ ] Garbage collector for destroying python objects (ViewerState, PropertyFilter)
-- [ ]